Best Leverage For a $10 Account

 How leverage affect profits and losses with $10

 When leverage trading a $10 account size both losses and profits are drastically amplified and if you don’t control them you can end up losing more than you planned.

-The effect leverage has on both profit and losses is exactly the same.
+The way leverage affects profits and losses is the same.

 For example, If you use 1:20 leverage when trading $10 and the market goes against you by 2%, your total loss will be $4.

 This is because your total position size would be $10 x 20 leverage = $200.

 From here you deduct the 2% loss of $200 which turns out to be $4.